Fiserv/Commerce-Hub/docs/Resources/Guides/Global-Currency/Multi-Currency.md

 <!--
 type: tab
-titles: Request, Response, OFAC Unsupported Response -->
+titles: Request, Response, OFAC Response
+-->

-Example of a charge payload request using KWD at 3 precision.
+Example of a charge payload request using KWD at 3 precisions.

 ```json
 {